quicwg/multipath/draft-ietf-quic-multipath.md

 packet number is not a unique identifier anymore.
 This requires changes to the ACK frame as well as packet protection as described in the following subsections.

+When multipath is negotiated,
+each destination connection ID is linked to a separate packet number space.
+When an existing path switches to a new CID or a new CID is used to open a new path, the largest packet number (largest_acked) that has been acknowledged by the peer in this new CID's packet number space SHOULD be reset to "None" for packet number encodings, as specified in ({{Section A.2 of QUIC-TRANSPORT}}).

 ## Sending Acknowledgements

 The ACK_MP frame, as specified in {{ack-mp-frame}}, is used to